 The Format limit identifies the different types of sources that match your search.
 Select more > in order to see the full list of formats.

 By default, the Format list is organized by hit count (most to least number of results).
 Click Name or Hit count to re-sort the list.
 Check one or more formats listed (e.g., Academic Journals) and click Apply.
-Your results should now be limited to the selected format(s)(e.g., scholarly journal articles).
+Your results should now be limited to the selected format(s)(e.g., academic journal articles).

 To return to a broader set of results, simply uncheck the selected box(es) and click Apply.